lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 ## CMS Version Numbers

-The major data structures include a version number as the first item in the data structure.
+As described in {{Section 1.3 of RFC5652}}, the major data structures include a version number as the first item in the data structure.
 The version number is intended to avoid ASN.1 decode errors.
 Some implementations do not check the version number prior to attempting a decode, and then if a decode error occurs, the version number is checked as part of the error handling routine.
 This is a reasonable approach; it places error processing outside of the fast path.
-This approach is also forgiving when an incorrect version number is used by the sender.
+This approach is also forgiving when an incorrect version number is used by the originator.

 Whenever the structure is updated, a higher version number will be assigned.
 However, to ensure maximum interoperability, the higher version number is only used when the new syntax feature is employed.
 That is, the lowest version number that supports the generated syntax is used.

 # KEM Processing Overview